AntixK/PyTorch-VAE/README.md

 </p>

+**Update 22/12/2021:** Added support for PyTorch Lightning 1.5.6 version and cleaned up the code.

 A collection of Variational AutoEncoders (VAEs) implemented in pytorch with focus on reproducibility.
 The aim of this project is to provide a quick and simple working example for many of the cool VAE models out there.
 All the models are trained on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for consistency and comparison.
 The architecture of all the models are kept as similar as possible with the same layers, except for cases where the original paper necessitates